Dr. Shirley's History Pages - Part 6

 400 BC

-"Cyrus the Younger" leads 13,000 Greek mercenaries and 30,000 Persians to oust his brother Artaxerxes II from the Persian throne; Cyrus dies in battle; Xenophon leads the Greeks home, then writes an account of the journey (the Anabasis)
+"Cyrus the Younger" led 13,000 Greek mercenaries and 30,000 Persians to oust his brother Artaxerxes II from the Persian throne; Cyrus died in battle; Xenophon led the Greek soldiers home, then wrote an account of the journey (the Anabasis)

 400-330 BC